DonOutcast/React-Team-Members/README.md

-## Project on C.
+# Project C.
-*Write a program that will convert the initial letter of a word to uppercase.*
+**Write a program that will convert the initial letter of a word to uppercase.**
+**This program converts the initial letter of a word to upper case.**